olifrost/olifrost.github.io/about.md

 I was born London but I'm currently [seeking citizenship in São Tomé](/blog/sao-tome-citizen/).

 ## Do you have any qualifications?
-I got a First in Philosophy from UCL.
-I was also First in line at JobCentre+.
+I got a First in Philosophy from UCL and was First in line at JobCentre+.

 ## When a shirt becomes a pyjama shirt can it ever go back?
 Only for short trips to the shops.